Reduced Cloud Cover Errors in a Hybrid AI-Climate Model Through Equation Discovery And Automatic Tuning: Funding

-\acknow{A.G., J.S., M.S., and V.E. received funding for this study from the European Research Council (ERC) Synergy Grant ``Understanding and modeling the Earth System with Machine Learning (USMILE)'' under the Horizon 2020 research and innovation programme (Grant agreement No. 855187) and from the Horizon Europe project ``Artificial Intelligence for enhanced representation of processes and extremes in Earth System Models (AI4PEX)'' (Grant agreement ID: 101137682).
+A.G., J.S., M.S., and V.E. received funding for this study from the European Research Council (ERC) Synergy Grant ``Understanding and modeling the Earth System with Machine Learning (USMILE)'' under the Horizon 2020 research and innovation programme (Grant agreement No. 855187) and from the Horizon Europe project ``Artificial Intelligence for enhanced representation of processes and extremes in Earth System Models (AI4PEX)'' (Grant agreement ID: 101137682).
 T.B. received support from AIPEX, funded by the Swiss State Secretariat for Education, Research and Innovation (SERI, Grant No. 23.00546).
 V.E. was additionally supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Gottfried Wilhelm Leibniz Prize awarded to V.E. (reference no. EY 22/2-1).
-This work used resources of the Deutsches Klimarechenzentrum (DKRZ) granted by its Scientific Steering Committee (WLA) under project ID bd1179.}